Article - 4 minute read

 SDMA in Secondary Kidney Disease

 Elevated SDMA doesn’t always indicate primary kidney disease.
 Dogs with hypertension face increased risk of kidney injury from sustained high blood pressure damaging delicate kidney structures.
 Vector-borne diseases can cause immune-mediated kidney inflammation.
+Vector-borne disease exposure has been linked to long-term risks for kidney health in dogs, making regular SDMA monitoring especially important in these cases.
 Systemic inflammatory conditions trigger cascading effects that include kidney involvement.

 Regular SDMA monitoring in at-risk populations enables early identification of secondary kidney disease.
 CompanAIn’s personalized care plans incorporate information about underlying conditions that might affect kidney health, providing tailored recommendations that account for your dog’s complete health picture.